dmathewwws/dmathewwws.com/blogs-drafts/antler-browser.md

 It also means if you are a developer, and:

 - Want to add instant login via a QR code to your website, you know you are not locked into Antler or a closed platform.
 - Want to integrate mini apps into your current app.
-All the mini apps that work with Antler, will work inside your app (just follow the spec).
+All the mini apps that work with Antler will work inside your app (just follow the spec).

 ### Do your users have to download an app?